UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 #### Running a Python script or specific lines

--	Add two new lines to your script where you define the same variables _a_ and _b_ as you did earlier above.
+-	Add two new lines to your script where you declare the same variables _a_ and _b_ as you did earlier above.

 -	Add ```print(b)``` in a new line.